jsenv/importmap-node-module/readme.md

 ### mappingsForDevDependencies

+_mappingsForDevDependencies_ is a boolean.
 When enabled, `"devDependencies"` declared in your _package.json_ are included in the generated importMap.

+_mappingsForDevDependencies_ is optional.

 ### runtime

-A string parameter indicating where the importmap will be used.
-The default runtime is `"browser"`.
-The runtime is used to determine what to pick in [package.json conditions](https://nodejs.org/docs/latest-v16.x/api/packages.html#packages_conditions_definitions).
+_runtime_ is a string used to determine what to pick in [package.json conditions](https://nodejs.org/docs/latest-v16.x/api/packages.html#packages_conditions_definitions).

+_runtime_ is optional and defaults to `"browser"`.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"